History of Madagascar: Archaeological evidence for date of first settlement

 The earliest unambiguous evidence of continuous human presence in Madagascar was found at Andavakoera and dates to 490 CE, and there is no archaeological evidence for human occupation in the highlands until around 1200.
 However, there is scattered evidence for much earlier human visits.

 In 2009, archaeological excavations at Christmas River (south-central Madagascar) by Pat Wright and James Hansford located a purported elephant bird kill site, with bones showing human cut marks.
 These were dated to 8,500 BCE, but as yet there is no indication as to the identity of the hunters.
 Archaeological finds such as cut marks on bones found in the northwest and stone tools in the northeast indicate that Madagascar was visited by foragers around 2000 BCE.

 There is potential evidence in the form of a cutmarked subfossil lemur bone from a palaeontological site, Taolambiby, in the southwest.
-One date was obtained, calibrated 530 to 300 BCE (Godfrey & Jungers 2003).
+One date was obtained, calibrated 530 to 300 BC (Godfrey & Jungers 2003).
 The cutmarking looks plausible, but there is a potential problem of old carbon from the limestone landscape compromising the date, and there are no associated artifacts or archaeological sites in the vicinity.
 Nearly contemporaneous potential evidence comes from cannabis or humulus pollen which occurs in a pollen column from the central highlands at an interpolated date of c.
 2200 Before Present (BP).
 There is a hypothesis that cannabis may have reached Africa 3000 years ago.

 Necho II's Phoenician expedition c.
 595 BCE circumnavigated Africa but did not see Madagascar when passing through the Mozambique Channel, as it stayed within sight of the African mainland.
 The island was likely uninhabited.

-Finally, a cutmarked pygmy hippo bone from Ambolisatra has been dated and calibrated to between 60 BCE and 130 CE (2 SDs), but it is from a coastal swamp without indications of settlement in a heavily karstic region.
-Moreover, a similar bone from the same collection from a nearby site gave two widely divergent dates of 2020 and 3495 BP (MacPhee & Burney 1991).
+Finally, a cutmarked pygmy hippo bone from Ambolisatra has been dated and calibrated to between 60 BC and 130 AD (2 SDs), but it is from a coastal swamp without indications of settlement in a heavily karstic region.
+Moreover, a similar bone from the same collection from a nearby site gave two widely divergent dates of 2020 and 3495 BC (MacPhee & Burney 1991).
 Transient visits to Madagascar that did not result in enduring settlement cannot be ruled out, and may have left some traces.